-In the <\(\overline{A}\)^+ > (Scene Intelligent Auto) mode, if the subject moves (distance to camera changes) during or after you focus, AI Servo AF will take effect to focus the subject continuously.
+In the < > (Full Auto) mode, if the subject moves (distance to camera changes) during or after you focus, AI Servo AF will take effect to focus the subject continuously.
 As long as you keep aiming the AF point on the subject while pressing the shutter button halfway, the focusing will be continuous.
 When you want to take the picture, press the shutter button completely.

+☐ Live View Shooting

-Live View shooting allows you to shoot while looking at the image on the LCD monitor.
-For details, see page 123.
+By pressing the < > button, you can shoot while viewing the image on the camera's LCD monitor.
+This is called Live View shooting.
+For details, see page 121.